le-quentin/CocoBot/README.md

 - [ ] Proper logging with timestamp and levels
 - [x] messages.json outside of docker image (not necessary if using Mongo or Protobuf)
 - [x] use platform image param to publish amd64/armv7/arm64
-- [ ] GitHub actions to automatically push image on commit push
+- [x] GitHub actions to automatically push image on commit push

 ### Release as a public bot
 - [ ] Multiple servers setup => store message in separate documents/files for each server, with impersonators local to them
 - [ ] Support english language
-- [ ] Ways to dynamically setup some stuf like prefix and language
+- [ ] Ways to dynamically setup some stuff like prefix and language
 - [ ] Test a way to erase one user's data from all documents (GDPR)
 - [ ] Monitor/logging tools should be improved